-1. Read the case study and prepare five questions about the information for other groups.

-2. How did lack of respect and stigma prevent access to effective HIV prevention?

-3. Are there traditional healers in your community?
-Do you think that traditional healers and doctors could cooperate in your community?
-How?
+- 1. Read the case study and prepare five questions about the information for other groups. - 2.
+How did lack of respect and stigma prevent access to effective HIV prevention? - 3.
+Are there traditional healers in your community?
+Do traditional healers and doctors cooperate in your community?
+What barriers might there be?

-10.7.
-Immunity and Community
+10.7 Immunity and Community